nine7nine/Wine-Linux-stuff/README.md

 5. Create a wine-prefix in your wine-container, name it master-node; /home/username/winebox/master-node
 6. Execute /home/ninez/winebox/bin/mastertricks (installing runtimes/dlls)
-7. After double-checking the scripts to make sure that you have all env/PATHs correct, execute; wine-node-config

-You shoud now have a master-node and 4 nodes.
+7. After double-checking the scripts to make sure that you have all env/PATHs correct, execute; wine-node-config...
+You shoud now have a master-node and 4 nodes;

+/home/username/winebox/bin
+/home/username/winebox/master-node
+/home/username/winebox/node1
+/home/username/winebox/node2
+/home/username/winebox/node3
+/home/username/winebox/node4

 Each node will not share registry files, nor will they share apps from the master-node by default.
-To share, you must go into the wine-node-create script and look under the [SPECIAL CASE] section.
-It's really just a matter of adding a varoable with the relevant folder name.
+To share, you must edit  the wine-node-create script, under the [SPECIAL CASE] section.
+It's really just a matter of adding a variable with the relevant folder name.
 An example from my system;

 PFILES5="REAPER (x64)"

 ln -s "$CONTAINER"/"$MASTER_NODE"/"$X64"/"$PFILES5" /"$CONTAINER"/"$WINE_NODE"/"$X64"/"$PFILES5"

+ie: /home/ninez/winebox/master-node/drive_c/Program Files/REAPER (x64) symlinked to

+/home/ninez/winebox/node1/drive_c/Program Files/REAPER (x64)
+/home/ninez/winebox/node2/drive_c/Program Files/REAPER (x64)
+/home/ninez/winebox/node3/drive_c/Program Files/REAPER (x64)
+/home/ninez/winebox/node4/drive_c/Program Files/REAPER (x64)

+The environment naming scheme may make you wonder; "why not just put the full paths?".
+Well, it is possible to have more than one container, to rename the nodes/master-node, etc. Additionally, I found this to be more flexible and easier to read; Especially, in text editors that display shell scripts in color!

 # Wine-Node Scripts